-Investment management refers to the professional handling of an asset portfolio.
+Investment management refers to the professional handling of a portfolio of securities, like stocks, bonds, options and more.
 It’s also known as asset management, money management or portfolio management.
 Investment managers typically buy and sell securities and other assets to achieve specified investment goals for a client.
-Both individual and institutional investors use investment management services to simplify the management of their investment portfolio.
+Both individual and institutional investors use investment management services to simplify and maximize the management of their portfolio.
 If you need help finding and choosing a financial advisor in your area, check out SmartAsset’s free matching tool.

 In short, an investment manager’s job is to make you money on your investments.
-When you hire an investment manager, the first thing they will do is help you define your investing goals.
+When you hire an investment manager, the first thing they will do is help you define your investing goals and profile.
 They may ask you questions like:

 - How much can you afford to invest?

 - How much risk are you comfortable with?

 - When do you want to retire by?

 Based on your goals and needs, the investment manager will typically develop a custom portfolio strategy.
 In some cases, they may set you up with a model portfolio that employs a preset strategy.
 In addition, they will identify the best asset allocation for your portfolio.
 As part of an ongoing relationship, your manager will periodically adjust this allocation based on your changing goals.

 Once your portfolio plan is put in place, the investment manager will arrange and initiate the actual investment of your money.
 Most investment management firms don’t physically hold on to your assets.
 Instead, they use what’s called “custodial accounts” at larger brokerage firms.
 This can include brokerages like Charles Schwab, TD Ameritrade and others.

 As your portfolio ages, the investment manager will buy and sell securities on either a discretionary or non-discretionary basis according to your plan.
 A discretionary relationship with your manager means they have the right to make investment decisions on their own, in your name.
 On the other hand, a non-discretionary relationship with your manager means they must run every decision by you before initiating it.